eilvelia/tdl/README.md

 some of the symbols got resolved to Node.js instead of the system OpenSSL.

-Note that Node.js also uses OpenSSL (the distributed binaries are statically linked against it) and _exports the OpenSSL symbols_.
+Note that Node.js also uses OpenSSL (the distributed binaries are statically linked against it) and exports the OpenSSL symbols.
 In the result, there are two versions of OpenSSL in the same application.
 Then, using standard dlopen, especially on Linux, most of the symbols will be resolved into libcrypto inside the Node.js binary, not into the system libcrypto.
-It still can work correctly if the versions are ABI-compatible, i.e. if TDLib is linked against an OpenSSL version sufficiently similar to the version Node.js uses (`node -p "process.versions.openssl"`).
+It still can work correctly if the versions are ABI-compatible, i.e. if TDLib is linked against an OpenSSL version sufficiently similar to the version that Node.js uses (`node -p "process.versions.openssl"`).

 `tdl` tries to get around the symbol conflict issues by using `RTLD_DEEPBIND` when available, so these issues should be rare in practice.

-You can check in `lldb` / `gdb` if the symbols get resolved into Node.js.
+You can use `lldb` or `gdb` to check whether the symbols get resolved into Node.js.
 For example, open `lldb -- node index.js` and set these breakpoints:

 ```
 break set -r EVP_ -s node